trussworks/go-sample-api/README.md

 * number_of_dogs

 > // LogRequestError adds a message to the request log line and also sets it to log at the Error level
-> LogRequestError(ctx context.Context, message string, err error)
+> LogRequestError(ctx context.Context, err error)

 You should call this at most once in a request if you want the request to log at the Error level.
-The message will be logged with an "error_message" key and the error will be logged with the zap standard "error" key.
+The error will be logged with the zap standard "error" key.
 In general, these should generally correspond with requests that have 5xx status codes.
 Error log levels may trigger notificactions and require investigation.